gabrielecanepa/google-calendar-subscriptions-sync/README.md

 ## Configuration

 Create a `.env` file and populate it with arbitrary credentials of the service accounts you will use.
-These variables MUST have an arbitrary prefix and end with `CLIENT_EMAIL` and `PRIVATE_KEY`:
+These variables must have an arbitrary prefix and end with `CLIENT_EMAIL` and `PRIVATE_KEY`:

 ```sh
 PERSONAL_CLIENT_EMAIL=my-service-account@project-1.iam.gserviceaccount.com